 internationally in terms of the evolution of the audit”.

 Major UK infrastructure projects require compensation for compulsory purchase of land and businesses

 I recently attended Francis Taylor Building’s annual compulsory purchase legal update seminar.
-Richard Glover QC chaired the afternoon seminar and presented the session on business extinguishment compensation, which was a philosophical but highly thought provoking look at the Lands Tribunal’s latest business loss compensation decision, a case in which I gave evidence.
+Richard Glover QC chaired the afternoon seminar and presented the session on CPO valuation and business extinguishment compensation, which was a philosophical but highly thought provoking look at the Lands Tribunal’s latest business loss compensation decision, a case in which I gave evidence.